- What's a Visual Resume in PowerPoint & Why Even Use It?

 - Download a PowerPoint Resume Template & Get Started on Your PowerPoint Resume

 Planning to get hired?
-There are numerous job seekers out there.
+There are tons of job seekers out there.
 What are you doing to stand out from the competition?

-While a traditional resume is sometimes enough, a stunning resume PowerPoint can level it up.
+While a traditional resume or CV is sometimes enough, a stunning CV or resume in PowerPoint can level it up.
 If you’re not a designer, there are PowerPoint resume templates that could easily help you with how to make a resume on PowerPoint.

 A resume in PowerPoint is a non-traditional way to present your resume.
 With a multi-slide presentation, you can convey your credentials more creatively and powerfully.
 We’re not saying that you need to ditch your traditional resume–you just need a creative addition to complement it.